Mobile Search Menu

 You can feel virtuous about both your health and your eco-citizenship when eating Alaskan sablefish.

-Alaska is home to the world’s largest sablefish population, and the state takes conservation seriously.
+Alaska is home to the world's largest sablefish population, and the state takes conservation seriously.
 Sustainable fishing has been written directly into the state constitution, and the state has put in place and enforced a world-class science-based system of responsible harvesting practices.
-According to Ash, sable is an “excellent substitute” for Chilean sea bass — a species suffering from overfishing — and it’s a great fish to serve to kids and others who claim to “not like fish.”
+According to Ash, sable is an “excellent substitute" for Chilean seabass and it's a great fish to serve to kids and others who claim to "not like fish."

 And is it truly good for you?